Yoga for Insomnia - Yoga Practice Blog

 How to Activate the Parasympathetic Nervous System

 The parasympathetic nervous system counteracts the stress effect, calms you down, slows heart rate, increases digestion, and so on.
 This is the state you want to be in before you go to bed.
-Incorporating Yoga into our life is one of the best ways to activate the parasympathetic nervous system.
+Incorporating Yoga for insomnia into our life is one of the best ways to activate the parasympathetic nervous system.
 Yoga prevents sleep disorders with the help of its stimulatory effect on the nervous system and the brain in particular.
 Certain Yoga postures such as Vipreetkarni Mudra, Sarvangasana, and Parvatasana increase blood circulation to the brain which normalizes the sleep cycle.
 The practice of breathing exercises such as Chandrabedhan, Kapalbhatii Kriya, Bhramari, and Om chanting allows for more oxygen in the body providing clarity to the mind.

 About Brahmari